Teen Booked on Firearm Charges Matches Description of San Diego Basketball Star Mikey Williams: SDSO

 Mikey Williams played his freshman and senior years at San Ysidro High School.
 His Instagram account, which had 3.8 million followers, was deactivated just after 1 a.m.
 Friday morning.

-NBC 7 reached out to Mikey Williams, his agent and publicist, as well as the University of Memphis for comment and has not heard back.
+NBC 7 reached out to Mikey Williams, his agent and publicist, as well as the University of Memphis for comment, Shortly after 8:30 a.m., Memphis Athletics released the following statement:

 Please refresh this page for updates on this story.
 Details may change as more information becomes available.